 Glucagon-like peptide-1 (GLP-1) is a hormone released by the lower GI tract every time you eat.
 This hormone:

-GLP-1 drugs work by mimicking the action of the GLP1 hormone your body produces naturally.
-GLP-1 drugs bind to the GLP-1 receptors in your gut and act just like the hormone produced by your body.
-The drugs slow down digestion and signal for your pancreas to release more insulin and less glucagon.
-This results in decreased spikes in blood sugar.
+GLP-1 drugs work by mimicking the action of the GLP-1 hormone your body produces naturally.
+GLP-1 drugs bind to the GLP-1 receptors in your gut and brain and act just like the hormone produced by your body.
+This results in decreased blood sugar spikes.
 Appetite is also reduced.
 The result: You eat less, which leads to weight loss.

 Research finds that GLP-1 drugs can reduce blood pressure and inflammation in the blood vessels.
 They even cut the risk of major cardiovascular events like stroke and heart attack in people with type 2 diabetes and people with obesity.